 Shonda Rhimes will continue her ongoing work on ABC with “Grey’s Anatomy,” “How to Get Away With Murder,” “Scandal,” “For the People,” and “Grey’s Anatomy”-spinoff “Private Practice.”

 While the industry readily finds comparisons and competitions with one another, this time, however, there is none.
 Netflix already is a giant in the digital streaming world, with a unique focus on niche subjects and investing in independent content creators.
 Disney, in its digital streaming ventures, will likely find no significant competing overlap with Netflix.
 Disney success is predicated on its established content spanning almost a century, with consistency that brings back loyal fans time and time again.
-Disney’s bread-and-butter are mainstream family-friendly content.
+Disney’s bread-and-butter is mainstream family-friendly content.
 Netflix’s “Making a Murderer” is unlikely to steal Disney viewers, just as Disney’s “Tangled: The Series” is unlikely to steal Netflix viewers.

 It's true that there is some over-saturation in the digital streaming world, but with Netflix and Disney each bringing their own abundance of original content, viewers are likely to just get both.
 This is not unheard of.
 Viewers, with the plethora of digital streaming services at hand, treat each service like a channel.
-As an audience we look forward to see what other companies join the ever growing Digital Streaming platforms and what great content derives from the opportunities for content creators to unleash their creativity.
+As an audience, we look forward to seeing what other companies join the ever growing Digital Streaming platforms and what great content derives from the opportunities for content creators to unleash their creativity.